 - Contact: 248-408-7596

-- Certification: Personal trainer, nutrition consultant, strength and conditioning through the American College of Sports Medicine (ASCM) and the International Sports Sciences Association (ISSA), TRX and AFFA
+- Degree/Certification: Personal trainer, nutrition consultant, strength and conditioning through the American College of Sports Medicine (ASCM) and the International Sports Sciences Association (ISSA), TRX and AFFA

 - Approach: O’Bryant likes to start his clients out with the basics and build them up from there.
 “People tend to want to start from the top,” he says, “but you really need a solid base to build from.”

 - Where she works: At homes, golf and tennis clubs, offices and businesses; serves Oakland County.